Cornelius-Cellier/pinterest_automate/README.md

 # pinterest_automate
-small program I used to post automatically on the Pinterest network for an e-commerce project
+A small program I used to post automatically on the social media Pinterest for an e-commerce startup